Oi! (Hong Kong): Activities

 Since its opening in May 2013, Oi! has organized exhibitions and activities that are art-related, promoting community engagement.
 Activities are grouped as Y!
 Projects, E!
 Projects and A!
 Projects.

 Y!
 Projects provides a platform for young artists to develop creative talents through exhibitions and sharing.
 They can exchange their ideas with professionals, showcase their works and raise their profiles under this project.
 This project provides opportunities for new artists to learn and gain recognition, like "Sparkle!
 Art for the future", that encourages discussion and exploration of the relationship between art, contemporary life and social issues.

 E!
 Projects allows artists and community groups to exchange and create new insights through activities like "XCHANGE", "Connectivity!
 Urban Arc-tion".
 The activities provide a platform to promote arts, architecture, local issues and stories through social interactions.

 A!
 Projects provides a platform for artists and local residents to create environmental displays that merge art with the urban environment in the city.
 It allows participants to integrate art into daily life and make it to become a life defining attitude.
 "Living Art Projects" allows artists and citizens to beautify buildings under the theme "Green Art".
 It injects public's creativity into daily life and let participants experience art in their daily life.

 Impact on the community

 Located in an urban area, Oi!'s historic Arts and Crafts building provides a contrast to surrounding newly built hotels and skyscrapers.
 It has an outdoor learning area that aims to inspire the public, particularly children's interests in the arts.

 The new extension of Oi!

-In order to provide more space to inspire greater imagination, Oi! rolled out an expansion project in 2019, in which an adjacent outdoor space of over 3,000 square feet will be integrated with the original premises, developing into a community leisure space and a cultural venue.
+In order to provide more space to inspire greater imagination, Oi! rolled out an expansion project in 2019, to integrate an adjacent outdoor space of over 3,000 square feet with the original premises, developing into a community leisure space and a cultural venue.

 The new extension of Oi! has been opened to the public on 24 May 2022.
 New facilities include Oi!
 Glassie, Oi!
 Garden, Oi!
 Lounge and Oi!
 Deck.